 3. Natural Stone

-The first one is that it is cold.
-The second issue: it tends to be slippery.
-This can be solved by having the stone textured by sandblasting or by purchasing naturally textured stone, such as slate.
+Stone flooring can be cold and slippery.
+Coldness can be solved by installing radiant heating.
+The slip factor can be mitigated by having the stone textured with sandblasting or by purchasing naturally textured stone, such as slate.

-But the main issue that pulls this bathroom flooring option down is cost.
+One issue that tends to pull down bathroom flooring option down is high cost.
 Real stone flooring is by far your most expensive flooring option.

 4. Engineered Wood

 Engineered wood has a plywood base that holds up well against moisture.
-And it looks terrific because the top layer is real wood.
+And it looks authentically like wood because the top layer is real wood.

-If you insist on natural wood in a bathroom, engineered wood is the best choice.
+If you wish to have natural wood in a bathroom, engineered wood is the best choice.

 Laminate is easy to clean, too.
-But laminate still has that wood chip base, and should it happen to contact with moisture it will expand and bubble and the only way to fix it is to tear it out.
+But laminate still has that wood chip base.
+Should it happen to have contact with moisture, it will expand and bubble, and the only way to fix it is to tear it out.